-Then, as the Israelites on the banks of the Jordan, he turned a dying eye toward the East-that is to say, in the direction of that thrice-happy farm, and sighed heavily.
-But sighing is not so disagreeable an operation to a man who stands in need of taking breath, after a violent race.
+Then, as the Israelites on the banks of the Jordan, he turned a dying eye towards the east, that is to say, in the direction of that thrice happy farm, and sighed heavily.

+But sighing is not so disagreeable an operation to a man who stands in need of taking breath after a violent race.

 Pitou breathed more freely when sighing, and he felt his ideas, which for a time had been much confused and agitated, return to him gradually with his breath.

-"Why is it," reasoned he with himself, "that so many extraordinary events have happened to me in so short a space of time?
+Why is it, reasoned he with himself, that so many extraordinary events have happened to me in so short a space of time?
 Why should I have met with more accidents within the last three days than during the whole course of my previous life?

-"It is because I dreamed of a cat that wanted to fly at me," continued Pitou.
+It is because I dreamed of a cat that wanted to fly at me, continued Pitou.

 And he made a gesture signifying that the source of all his misfortunes had been thus already pointed out to him.

-"Yes," added he, after a moment's reflection, "but this is not the logic of my venerable friend the Abbé Fortier.
+Yes, added he, after a moment's reflection, but this is not the logic of my venerable friend the Abbé Fortier.
 It is not because I dreamed of an irritated cat that all these adventures have happened to me.
-Dreams are only given to a man as a sort of warning, and this is why an author said, 'Thou hast been dreaming-beware!
-Cave somniasti!'
-"Somniasti," said Pitou, doubtingly, and with somewhat of alarm, "am I, then, again committing a barbar- A sort of dry cake made of flour, eggs, and saffron, which the Parisians eat with their coffee and milk.-Translator. ism?
+Dreams are only given to a man as a sort of warning, and this is why an author said, 'Thou hast been dreaming, beware!
+Cave, somniasti!'

+Somniasti, said Pitou, doubtingly, and with somewhat of alarm; am I then again committing a barbarism?
 Oh, no; I am only making an elision; it was somniavisti which I should have said, in grammatical language.

-"It is astonishing," cried Pitou, considering himself admiringly, "how well I understand Latin since I no longer study it."
+It is astonishing, cried Pitou, considering himself admiringly, how well I understand Latin since I no longer study it!

 And after this glorification of himself, Pitou resumed his journey.

-Pitou walked on very quickly, though he was much tranquilized.
-His pace was somewhat about two leagues an hour.
-The result of this was that two hours after he had recommenced his walk, Pitou had got beyond Nanteuil, and was getting on toward Dammartin.
+Pitou walked on very quickly, though he was much tranquillized.
+His pace was somewhere about two leagues an hour.

+The result of this was that two hours after he had recommenced his walk Pitou had got beyond Nanteuil, and was getting on towards Dammartin.

-Suddenly the ears of Pitou, as acute as those of an Osage Indian, were struck with the distant sound of a horse's foot upon the paved road.
-"Oh!" cried Pitou, scanning the celebrated verse of Virgil:
+Suddenly the ears of Pitou, as acute as those of an Osage Indian, were struck with the distant sound of a horse's feet upon the paved road.

+Oh, cried Pitou, scanning the celebrated verse of Virgil,

-" 'Quadru pedante putrem soni tu quatit ungula campum.'"
+'Quadrupedante putrem sonitu quatit ungula campum.'

 And he looked behind him.